crowdcent/numerblox/docs/contributing.md

 # How To Contribute

-First of all I would like to thank you for considering to contribute to `numerblox`!
+First, thank you for your consideration to contribute to `numerblox`!
 This document provides some general guidelines to streamline the contribution process.

 ## Installation